-While the uncertainty of estimated storage capacities will vary from study to study, and can be reduced by costly data collection (or possibly purchase) for any given geological unit, the results here suggests that there is significant uncertainty in any storage capacity estimate that does not include a site-specific estimate of uncertainty.
-Note that this analysis does not take account of uncertainty in CO2 density or storage efficiency.
+While the uncertainty in estimated storage capacities will vary from study to study, and can be reduced by costly data collection (or possibly purchase) for any given geological unit, the results here suggests that there is significant uncertainty in any storage capacity estimate that does not include a site-specific estimate of uncertainty.
+Note that this analysis does not take account of uncertainty in CO_2 density or storage efficiency.
 Storage efficiency, unless constrained on a unit-by-unit basis, can introduce an order-of-magnitude uncertainty to a storage estimate (e.g. Scottish Centre for Carbon Storage, 2009).
 The geological variability of a storage unit hence appears to impart less uncertainty into the storage estimate than the storage efficiency.

-It is not possible to estimate the likely uncertainty of any single storage capacity estimate as there is no way to know whether it is at lower, middle of upper range of P(M).
-However, these results show that the storage capacity could range from less than 10% to over 300% of any single value.
-This supports the recommendation of Chadwick et al. (2008) that a (single) calculated storage capacity that is similar to the quantity of CO_2 to be stored should be regarded as a cautionary indicator for the suitability of a storage unit for a particular project.
+It is not possible to estimate the likely uncertainty of any single storage capacity estimate as there is no way to know whether it is at the lower, middle or upper range of P(M).
+However, these results show that the storage capacity could range from less than 10 % to over 300 % of any single value.
+This is considerably larger than uncertainty imparted by the inherent variability within a single well-constrained data set, where a study by Deng et al. (2012) found only a 4 % uncertainty at 95 % confidence.
+However, the same study found that incorporating uncertainty in the capacity estimate reduced the overall storage capacity by over 60% compared to an earlier study using single values of input parameters.
+This supports the recommendation of Chadwick et al. (2008) that a (single) calculated storage capacity that is similar to the quantity of CO2 to be stored should be regarded as a cautionary indicator for the suitability of a storage unit for a particular project.

-Data for this study were limited to that in the public domain which is probably realistic for a regional study, where a potentially large number of candidate aquifers are assessed for first-order suitability for storage (e.g. Scottish Centre for Carbon Storage, 2009).
+Data for this study were limited to that in the public domain, which is probably realistic for a regional study where a potentially large number of candidate aquifers are assessed for first-order suitability for storage (e.g. Scottish Centre for Carbon Storage, 2009).
 It is probably not applicable to a detailed study of a single aquifer, where every effort is made to reduce key uncertainties and where confidential data may be available.
 For example, in the estimation of aquifer thickness, every borehole log that penetrates the storage unit could be utilised, removing the subjective element of choice associated with taking a subset of the available data.
-It is also likely that a more rigorous approach to uncertainty would be used in a single aquifer study, generating a reliable estimate of the likely range of capacity.
-For this reason, the range of uncertainty for a detailed, single aquifer study should be substantially less than that derived here.
+It is also likely that a more rigorous approach to uncertainty would be used in a single aquifer study, generating a reliable estimate of the likely range of capacity (e.g. Keating et al., 2011; Pawar et al., 2016).
+For this reason, the range of uncertainty for a detailed single-aquifer study should be substantially less than that derived here, and more comparable to the 4% relative uncertainty at the 95% confidence interval found in a detailed study by Deng et al. (2012).

-5. Conclusions
+5 Conclusions